carloocchiena/code_bites/README.md

 # code_chunks
-Little chunks of functions that comes in handy and I'd like to store in a convenient place
+Little chunks of functions that comes in handy.
+For bookmarking and memo.

+Mostly Python.
+Then C++, C#, Java.